Version 2 Pictures and Video Coming Soon!

 2. Once the Honda or other engine is unboxed, place the engine on the clutch housing and secure it with 3 of the 4 bolts and washers.
 Leave the 1 bolt closest the carburetor off.
 Take off the air cleaner cover for the next step.

-3. Open the tiller arm up to a 90 degree position and place the throttle cable through the carburator bracket with a few turns only.
-Now guide the cable end into the channel on the buttterfly on the carburetor.
+3. Open the tiller arm up to a 90-degree position and place the throttle cable through the carburetor bracket with a few turns only.
+Now guide the cable end into the channel on the butterfly on the carburetor.
 You will need to rotate the butterfly clockwise most likely.
 The cable end should slide in and down. let go of the butterfly and proceed to either screw in or out the cable end so the carburetor is not opening at all.
 Tighten the barrel nut and this part is done.

 4. You can move the throttle cable around your tiller arm to suit your preference.